AMR-ALSHENAWY/SimpleNote/README.md

 # Simple Note

-## Simple  is a native android application for storing simple notes using firebase
+## Simple Note  is a native android application for storing simple notes using firebase

 <table style="width:100%" >